MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-unsupported-files.md

 ### Google Docs, Slides, and Sheets are converted

 Google's proprietary formats aren't compatible with anything other than a Google Workspace Drive.
-When you migrate your content from Google Workspace, Migration Manager converts to the Microsoft Office format from Google's format.
+When you migrate your content from Google Workspace, the Google API converts the files into Microsoft Office files.
+The original files in Google Drive are not affected.

 |Google format|Office format|
 |:-----|:-----|
 |.gsheet|.xlsx|
 |.gdoc|.docx|
 |.gslide|.pptx|

->[!Note]
-> The only way to migrate/download a Google format file is to request that they (Google) convert it.
-Microsoft does not control the conversion process, and the forced limitations are strictly those of Google.